Anal abscess, perianal abscess and anorectal abscess

 In some cases, an anal fistula causes persistent drainage.
 In other cases, where the outside of the channel opening closes, the result may be recurrent anal abscesses.
-The only cure for an anal fistula is surgery.
+The cure for an anal fistula is usually surgery.

-Risk of anal abscess
+Risk factors for anal abscess

 Risk factors for anal abscesses include:

-For adults, using condoms during sexual intercourse, including during anal intercourse, can help prevent anal abscesses.
+For adults, using condoms during sexual intercourse, especially during anal intercourse, can help prevent anal abscesses.
 For infants and toddlers, frequent nappy changes and proper cleaning during nappy changes can help prevent anal fissures and perianal abscesses.

 Anal abscesses are usually treated with a procedure to drain infected fluid away from the abscess.